Canton supports a variety of command line arguments. Please run bin/canton –help to see all of them. Here, we explain the most relevant ones.

 bin/canton --config conf_filename -c conf_filename2

 which will start Canton by merging the content of conf_filename2 into conf_filename.
 Both options -c and –config are equivalent.
-How to write a configuration file is explained in the section on static configuration
+If several configuration files assign values to the same key, the first value is taken.
+The section on static configuration explains how to write a configuration file.

 Canton can run in three different modes, depending on the desired environment and task.